 Sjogren’s Syndrome (SS) is a debilitating autoimmune disorder.
 Salivary and lacrimal gland involvement is prominent and associated with decreased production of saliva and tears.
 Other components of the body that are commonly involved include the skin and the urogenital, respiratory and gastrointestinal tracts.

-Reported prevalence of primary SS vary widely, form 0.05% to 4.8% of the population and SS frequency appears to increase with age.
+The reported prevalence of primary SS vary widely, from 0.05% to 4.8% of the population and SS frequency appears to increase with age.
 The diagnosis usually is made in midlife, but SS may occur at any age.
 The onset most often is insidious, and diagnosis may be delayed for a number of years.
 The disease is more common in females.

 The criteria for classification of SS include